AndreeaDraghici/AndreeaDraghici/README.md

 <br>
 <h3>

-- 🔭 I’m currently working as a **Junior Software Engineer in Automotive Industry.**
+- 🔭 I’m currently working as a **Junior Software Engineer in Automotive Industry .**

-- 🌱 I’m currently learning **Web Application Design, Software Engineering and Databases.**
+- 🌱 I’m currently learning **Web Application Design, Software Engineering and Databases .**

-- 👀 I’m interested in **software development and web development.**
+- 👀 I’m interested in **software development and web development .**

 - 👨‍💻 All of my projects are available at [https://github.com/AndreeaDraghici](https://github.com/AndreeaDraghici?tab=repositories) .